THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 If you’ve read this post before, then you’ll want to re-read it, because the 2022 email marketing solution landscape has changed A LOT and consequently my recommendation for the best email marketing services solution has changed too.

 As my sites grow, as my business changes, so do my requirements for an email marketing platform.
 When I first wrote about the email services and the best autoresponder of 2015, I had distinct views.
-Now in 2020, the features of all the email services have changed, my needs have changed and I’ve updated this article with the latest information.
+Now, the features of all the email services have changed, my needs have changed and I’ve updated this article with the latest information.

 The fact remains that there isn’t just one email marketing service that is the absolute best – it is all about finding the email marketing service that best fits your needs for the best price.
 I’m going to go through the features and benefits of the free email marketing services and the paid for ones.
 I’m going to outline what you should look for in an email marketing solution, what you get, what you don’t get and how to pick the best email marketing service that’s right for you.